wp-plugins/wpres-nofollow-link/readme.txt

 1. Download the latest zip file and extract the `wpres-nofollow` directory.
 2. Upload it to your `/wp-content/plugins/` directory.
 3. Activate `WPRes - nofollow link` on the `Plugins` menu in WordPress.
+4. That's all.

 == Frequently Asked Questions ==

-No FAQ yet.
-Just activate the plugin and it works...
+= Does the plugin support localization? =
+Yes, please send your localization files (.mo and .po) to [support@wpres.net](mailto:support@wpres.net)

 == Screenshots ==
-1. New "nofollow" option on the insert/edit link popup for posts and pages.
+1. The insert link popup box when the plugin is activated.
+2. The source code of the added link.

 == Changelog ==

+= 1.5.0 (2015-06-11) =
+* NEW: Added the `Title` field (that was removed from WordPress 4.2)

 = 1.0.0 (2015-05-12) =
 * beta is over ;-)